 The primary ingredient is the same.
-But your milk will change and is fine-tuned to the demands of your baby.
+But your milk will change and is fine-tuned to your baby’s demands.
 During the transitional stage, your milk production will increase.

 How much milk will I produce?

-On the first day of life, you may only produce five to ten mL with each feeding, and your baby’s stomach is only able to hold about five to six mL at each feed.
+On the first day of life, you may only produce five to ten mL with each feeding, and your baby’s stomach can only hold about five to six mL at each feeding.
 As your baby’s belly grows, so does your milk production.

 How relieve engorged breasts?

-- Use a NSAID like Motrin (per your provider)
+- Use an NSAID like Motrin (per your provider)